 The main house, including the heated, indoor pool, in-house spa services, and a country-style breakfast buffet each morning, is open year round.
 And from May through October, guests can enjoy staying in one of our 11 cottages, which full access to the inn’s amenities.

-We even offer pet-friendly rooms, so your furry family member is quite welcome, too.
+We even offer pet-friendly rooms (as does our sister property in Rockport), so your furry family member is quite welcome, too.
 Our top priority is to make sure our guests feel comfortable and taken care of.
 We look forward to seeing you when you’re in town.

 Main Photo Credit: Camden Windjammer Festival